cayla-c/Mithril/README.md

 ## Description

-Mithril is a responsive single-page web application for browsing, purchasing, and providing feedback on stylish modern clothing.
+Mithril is a single-page web application for browsing, purchasing, and providing feedback on stylish modern clothing.
 The site has a React-based front-end.

+## Demo

-![video of related items carousel component] (https://github.com/cayla-c/mithril/Mithril.gif)
+![video of related items carousel component] (https://github.com/cayla-c/Mithril/blob/main/Mithril.gif)

 # Technologies